HenrikVarmer/textRec/README.md

 # textRec (work in progress)
-textRec is an R package utilizing Latent Dirichlet Allocation and Jensen-Shannon-Divergence computations in order to recommend unique and novel (never-before-seen in training) text documents to specific users.
+textRec utlizes Latent Dirichlet Allocation and Jensen-Shannon-Divergence computations on the discrete probability distributions over LDA topics per document, in order to recommend unique and novel (never-before-seen in training) text documents to specific users.

 Run examplerun.R for an example of functionality and use.